Music of Spain

-In Spain, music has a long history.
-It has played an important role in the development of Western music, and has greatly influenced Latin American music.
-Spanish music is often associated with traditional styles such as flamenco and classical guitar.
-While these forms of music are common, there are many different traditional musical and dance styles across the regions.
+The musical traditions of Spain have played an important role in the development of both western classical and Latin American music.
+Spanish music includes many different traditional styles from across the country, among which flamenco and classical guitar are probably the best-known abroad.
 For example, music from the north-west regions is heavily reliant on bagpipes, the jota is widespread in the centre and north of the country, and flamenco originated in the south.
-Spanish music played a notable part in the early developments of western classical music, from the 15th through the early 17th century.
+Spanish music played a notable part in the early developments of western classical music from the 15th through the early 17th century.
 The breadth of musical innovation can be seen in composers like Tomás Luis de Victoria, styles like the zarzuela of Spanish opera, the ballet of Manuel de Falla, and the classical guitar music of Francisco Tárrega.
-Nowadays commercial pop music dominates.

-Origins of the music of Spain
+Nowadays, in Spain as elsewhere, various styles of commercial popular music are dominant.

+Origins

-The Iberian peninsula has had a history of receiving different musical influences from around the Mediterranean Sea and across Europe.
-In the two centuries before the Christian era, Roman rule brought with it the music and ideas of Ancient Greece; early Christians, who had their own differing versions of church music arrived during the height of the Roman Empire; the Visigoths, a Romanized Germanic people, who took control of the peninsula following the fall of the Roman Empire; the Moors and Jews in the Middle Ages.
+Throughout its history, the Iberian Peninsula has received musical influences from around the Mediterranean Sea and across Europe.
+In the two centuries before the Christian era, Roman rule introduced the music and ideas of Ancient Greece; early Christians, who had their own differing versions of church music arrived during the height of the Roman Empire; the Visigoths, a Romanized Germanic people, who took control of the peninsula following the fall of the Roman Empire; the Moors and Jews in the Middle Ages.
 Hence, there have been more than two thousand years of internal and external influences and developments that have produced a large number of unique musical traditions.

-Medieval period

-Isidore of Seville wrote about the local music in the 6th century.
-His influences were predominantly Greek, and yet he was an original thinker, and recorded some of the first details about the early music of the Christian church.
-He perhaps is most famous in musical history for declaring that it was not possible to notate sounds, an assertion which revealed his ignorance of the notational system of ancient Greece, suggesting that this knowledge had been lost with the fall of the Roman Empire in the west.